As we age, the possibility of

 living with cognitive change.
 A power walker of the most

-energetic sort, Inge came to Eskaton in February of 2017 after
+energetic sort, Inge came to Eskaton in February 2017 after

 receiving her Alzheimer’s diagnosis.
 Recognizing better than most